udai-arneja/HLP-Project_Group2/README.md

 all contain code using the electron framework.
 Fork and clone (or clone) the Issie repo to get a copy of the files.
 Build them once to get fully working intellisense and view the code (with type information and documentation) in an IDE.

--->

-## Interfaces Simi Picked just for dummy:

--> add symbols: sheet sends position, inputno and outputno to symbol (would also send type but I didn't go into much detail)

--> delete symbols: sheet holds a list of selected symbol bounding boxes index then sends to symbol to remove (if the symbol list and the symbol bounding box list always have the corresponding indexes then this should be easy to remove)

--> select symbols: once again done on sheet but sends bounding box index list to symbol

--> add wire: sheet sends input port x,y and output port x,y to buswire to create connection (only one at a time because the user draws it on)

--> delete wires: list of bounding boxes selected sent to buswire (search through bounding boxes for a match then remove from WX list and bounding Box by identifying their index)

--> select symbol: once again sheet sends the bounding box index

--> showports: component id list for which component ports need to show ports

--> show valid ports: sheet sends "input" or "output", portId of selected port and XY position of cursor used to show the dragging line

-symbols has a lot of changes:

-      LastDragPos = {X=0.;Y=0.}

-      IsDragging = false

-      Id = CommonTypes.ComponentId (Helpers.uuid())

-      Type = CommonTypes.ComponentType.Not

-      InputPorts = [] ---> _list of ports_

-      OutputPorts = [] ---> _list of ports_

-      Pos = start ---> _position of top left corner _

-      H = 65. + float (max inputno outputno)*40. ---> _adjustable height by number of ports_

-      W = 100.   ---> _set width_

-      IsSelected = false --> _bool to tell me if the symbol is highlighted_

-      PortStatus = "invisible" ---> _invisible = dont show ports, visible = show ports, input = show valid outputs as input port has been selected, output = the opposite_

-      IsSliding = (false, "input" , 0, {X=0.; Y=0.}) ---> _this is for when the port slides so it tells me 1) whether it's sliding, 2) whether the port is input or output, 3) what port number it is and 4) where the mouse is _

 ## CURRENT INTERFACES